torvista/Zen_Cart-Structured_Data/README.md

 1. Organisation: on all pages.

     The `sameAs` property should point to:

     a. the "best" page for contact information on this particular website: this is currently hard-coded as the contact_us page.
 The property is thus not generated on the contact_us page.

     b. other social pages

 2. `Breadcrumbs`: on all pages
 3. `Product`: on product pages only

-priceValidUntil: set to the last day of the current year as that may be when prices get updated.
+priceValidUntil: is set to the last day of the current year as that may be when prices get updated.

 #### Organisation or LocalBusiness?

-`LocalBusiness` - refers to a PHYSICAL store NOT an online only shop.
+`LocalBusiness` - refers to a PHYSICAL store NOT an online-only shop.
 Then you can add a subtype such as Store or something more specific from the spreadsheet listing here: https://docs.google.com/spreadsheets/d/1Ed6RmI01rx4UdW40ciWgz2oS_Kx37_-sPi7sba_jC3w/edit?pli=1#gid=0

 An online-only business should use `Organisation`, (or the more specific `Corporation`, if it applies).
 This allows you to use the `makesOffer`/`offeredBy` property.